-But there’s a difference between simply using a system ‘out of the box’ as it were, and using it well.
+But there’s a difference between simply using a system ‘out of the box’ as it were and using it well.
 Take a customer relationship management system (CRM) for example.
-While it doesn’t take a genius to work out how much value such a tool can bring to the table, it’s a completely different challenge to workout what the best practices for using a CRM system are.
+While it doesn’t take a genius to work out how much value such a tool can bring to the table, it’s a completely different challenge to work out what the best practices for using a CRM system are.

 We were rather intrigued to understand just what makes any CRM user excel so we took some time to pick the brains of a man in the know: Neil Saviano.
-As President of CRM International, he is certainly no stranger when it comes to CRM best practice.
+As President of CRM International, he is certainly no stranger when it comes to CRM best practices.

 So together, we have compiled four of our top tips for capitalizing on your CRM investment.

 Data, data, data.

 It sounds obvious but a CRM system is worth next to nothing without good, reliable data.
 There is absolutely no use in introducing a CRM system without putting the time in to ensure any customer or prospect data you have is correct.
 “A CRM system isn’t going to clean your data for you.
 Granted it will make it easier to tidy up, but you still have got to put the time in.
 Even if this means hiring a data cleanser for a few weeks to simply check email addresses, and contacts and verify telephone numbers, it’ll make a world of difference to the effectiveness of any CRM system,” says Neil.